readium/lcp-specs/releases/lcp/latest.md

 ### Acquiring the Publication

-When License Documents are delivered independently of the Protected Publication, Reading Systems <b class="rfc">must</b>:

-1. Download the Protected Publication at the given URL given in `links/publication/href`.
+When License Documents are delivered independently of the Protected Publication, Reading Systems <b class="rfc">must</b> download the Protected Publication at the URL given in `links/publication/href`.

 A Reading System that will make the Protected Publication file accessible to the User <b class="rfc">must</b> add the License Document to the downloaded Protected Publication at `META-INF/license.lcpl`.